TRIO FOR FLUTE, VIOLA AND HARP -

 the final Allegro.’
 This transcription for flute, viola and harp was made in 2013.

 '*PIANO TRIO NO.2'

-Concert piece in 3 movements, an arrangement of the trio for flute, clarinet and piano (op.25) from the film 'A Few Days'
+Concert piece in 3 movements, an arrangement of the music for flute, clarinet and piano (op.25) from the Howard Blake film made at the National Film Theatre 1963 film - 'A Few Days'

 'TRIO FOR FLUTE, CELLO AND HARP'